5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

 You can also change the view with ``Key: N`` to better see the right MFD (and the VTB).
 Use ``Key: ctrl-n`` to go back to the default view.

-NB: you cannot display pages from teh right MFD on the left MFD or the VTB.
+NB: you cannot display pages from the right MFD on the left MFD or the VTB.

+.. _link_subsection_sms:

 Store Management system (SMS)
 -----------------------------